biemond/com.athom.philipsair/README.txt

 Philips Air purifier

-Added support for Philip AIR purifiers, it should work for all the philips air devices but I could only test it on
+Added support for Philip AIR purifiers, it should work for all the philips air devices but we tested it on
+- AC5659/10 air purifier
-- AC5659_10
+- AC3259/10 air purifier
+- AC3829/10 Humidifier and air purifier

 Device
 For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier.